 Sivananda yoga is wholeistic approach to yoga.
 The 12 basic posture sequence gives a workout on physical, mental and energetic levels.
 It facilitates a deep relaxation which not only de-stresses but also allows for spiritual growth.
 When you do the class you tap into the wealth of the ancient yoga tradition.

-Swami Sivananda and Swami Vishnu had a vision of Peace, within the individual and in society, and both served tirelessly to generate this possibility.
+Swami Sivananda had a vision of Peace, within the individual and in society, and served tirelessly to generate this possibility.
 Part of this was the training of yoga teachers and the creation of yoga centres in cities and ashrams in full nature – now a global network.
 When you practice Sivananda yoga you are supported not only by the historical guru parampara or lineage of Swamis, but also by a vibrant community.

 Fiona Sundari began to study with Sivananda in 1997, and has taught regularly since 2001.
 She completed the Advanced Teacher Training course and is a ‘Bhaskara’ twice over through the Sadhana Intensive of deep pranayama energetic work.
 She has taught meditation and other courses and been staff at countless retreats.
 In 2016 she established Viveka Gardens Yoga Farm retreat place in Mid Devon.
 In teaching yoga I try to facilitate the kind of personal growth, peace and understanding I have experienced.